richardanaya/EntityComponentSystem.jl/README.md

 # ECS.jl 🍱

-An entity component system written for Julia meant for video games and other simulations
+An entity component system written for Julia for video games and other simulations

 ```julia
 add "https://github.com/richardanaya/ECS.jl"